Higino/shop-efree-backend/README.md

   npm install -g @medusajs/medusa-cli
   ```

-- Ensure to have a medusa server running (Running on docker) (In case you want medusa running on a container rather than from you local shell.
+- Ensure to have a medusa server running (In case you want medusa running on a container rather than from you local shell.
 If you followed previous setps and have a medusa server running already ignore this step)

   When running your project the first time `docker compose` should be run with the `build` flag to build your container locally: